Skip navigation

 Eligibility criteria

-• You must be an adult (18 years and older), who is an Australian citizen, a permanent resident of Australia, or has been resident in Australia for at least 3 continuous years.
+• You must be a citizen or permanent resident of Australia, or have resided in Australia for at least 3 continuous years

-• You must have been living in NSW for at least 12 months.
+• You must have been living in NSW for at least 12 months

 • You must have at least one disease, illness or medical condition that:

-• is advanced, progressive;
+• is advanced, progressive,

-• You must have decision-making capacity in relation to voluntary assisted dying,
+• You must have decision-making capacity in relation to voluntary assisted dying

-• You must be acting voluntarily,
+• You must be acting voluntarily

 • You must not be acting because of pressure or duress, and